 Can I share a student with another therapist?

 Yes, it is possible for students to have more than one supervisor.
+Students can complete a combination of experience in different fieldwork areas or with more than one supervisor.
 This may be the case when supervisors work part-time.

 How much work is involved in educating a student in the practice setting?